 However, do not judge them.
 Do not offer a solution.
 Do nothing.

 Instead, use everything you have within you to simply be there.
-Attempt to imagine what it is like to be them, with all their magical qualities and imperfections, dealing with all the pains they are experiencing at that moment.
+Attempt to imagine what it is like to be them, with all their magical qualities and terrifying imperfections, dealing with all the pains they are experiencing at that moment.

-Be careful, though.
-You should not do only this in all contexts, all the time.
+Having said that, you should not do only this in all contexts, all the time.
 Balance it with the second principle:

 2. Limit your emotional energy allowance to others.

-So, remember to be selective.
+So, be selective.
 Do not carelessly ‘be there’ in every situation, every time, for everyone.
 Because it diminishes your well-being in the long run.
 You will then end up depleted, too weak to be helpful to anyone.

 Limiting your emotional allowance to others also prevents you from rewarding negative patterns.